openbmc/phosphor-power/phosphor-power-sequencer/docs/README.md

 The `phosphor-power-sequencer` application powers all the chassis in the system on and off.
 It also monitors the power good (pgood) state in each chassis.

-**Note:** Many changes have been made to this documentation to define how multiple chassis support will work.
-This support is not yet implemented in this application.
+**Note:** Some of the features mentioned in this documentation have been designed but not yet implemented.
+For example, some error logging and brownout/ blackout handling is not yet implemented.
 The support is also dependent on changes to the existing `phosphor-chassis-state-manager` application and the planned new `phosphor-chassis-power` application.
 This disclaimer will be removed when this support is fully implemented.

 ## Application